Types of accommodation

 Author

-Decisions for admission in accommodation places for asylum seekers, as well as for exit from or modification of the place of residence, are taken by OFII after it has consulted with the Director of the place of accommodation.
-The specific situation of the asylum seeker has to be taken into account.
+Decisions for admission in accommodation places for asylum seekers, as well as for exit from or modification of the place of residence, are taken by OFII after consultation with the Director of the place of accommodation.
+The specific situation of the asylum seeker must be taken into account.

 • Accommodation centres for asylum seekers (CADA);

-• Emergency accommodation for asylum seekers (HUDA, AT-SA, PRAHDA, CAO);
+• Emergency accommodation for asylum seekers (HUDA, AT-SA, PRAHDA, Reception and orientation centres (CAO, Centre d’accueil et d’orientation));

 • Reception and administrative situation examination centres (CAES).